amelbakry/elasticgroup-cli/README.md

 elasticgroup-cli --configure-scheduled-tasks <Elasticgroup-Name> --cron-expression="expression" --min=x --max=x --target=x
 ```
 #### Note
-If the Cron Expression exist, the schedule will be updated, if not, the schedule will be created
+  - If the Cron Expression exist, the schedule will be updated, if not, the schedule will be created
+  - target is optional

 ## Examples: